Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Well, that's where they're from.

-They're also a Polish minority.
+They're also a Polish majority.

 Yes.

-And they those were the two major groups.
+And those were the two major groups.

-The Silesians and Kashubians speak Polish.
+The Silesians and Kashubians speak Polish?

 I would presume so.

-I think I think that all of the groups within Poland speak Polish.
+I think that all of the groups within Poland speak Polish.

 Right.

-But they they have I suppose distinct ethnicities and cultures.
+But they have, I suppose, distinct ethnicities and cultures, but they're still very similar.

 But can you still get diversity as your strength if your minorities are actually Polish and they speak Polish?